richiebeaumont/songs/README.md

 3) Rename the files to `1.jpg`, `2.jpg`, etc

-4) Open `Desktop/songs/cache.appcache` with notepad
+4) Open `Desktop/songs/cache.appcache` with notepad (Richie forgot) OPEN THE CACHE FOLDER INSIDE THE SONGS FOLDER Update the file's version number (add 1)

 5) Update the file to list all the `.jpg` images

 **Important:** Make sure this list matches exactly or it won't work offline

-6) OPEN THE CACHE FOLDER IN THE SONGS FOLDER Update the file's version number (add 1)

-7) Commit with a message and 'Push to origin'
+6) Commit with a message and 'Push to origin'

-8) Open 'Songs' on your iPad with an internet connection
+7) Open 'Songs' on your iPad with an internet connection

-9) Wait 2 minutes then close the app
+8) Wait 2 minutes then close the app

 Done.
 The app should now work with WiFi switched off.